This piece originally ran on September 4, 2013. We’re rerunning it in light of Mary Tyler Moore’s death.

-Tonight, Mary Tyler Moore, Valerie Harper, Cloris Leachman, and Georgia Engel will guest-star on Betty White’s TV Land sitcom Hot in Cleveland, thereby reuniting the five actresses who had major roles on The Mary Tyler Moore Show.
-The casting stunt provides me with yet another excuse to give a shout-out to the wildly progressive and hugely influential 1970–77 program about a funny, independent-minded, career-oriented single woman.
-Since it seems like every countdown of The Mary Tyler Moore Show’s best episodes ends with “Chuckles Bites the Dust,” the Emmy-winning sixth-season corker about a happy-go-lucky clown who gets “shelled” by a circus elephant while dressed as a character named Peter Peanut, I’ve decided to retire the episode to TV Valhalla and reflect on these twelve other brilliant episodes instead.
+In remembrance of Mary Tyler Moore, TV legend, we’re taking a look back at the best episodes of her pioneering comedy series, The Mary Tyler Moore Show.
+It seems like such countdown of the wildly progressive and hugely influential 1970–77 program — about a funny, independent-minded, career-oriented single woman — ends with “Chuckles Bites the Dust,” the Emmy-winning sixth-season corker about a happy-go-lucky clown who gets “shelled” by a circus elephant while dressed as a character named Peter Peanut.
+I’ve decided to retire the episode to TV Valhalla and reflect on these 12 other brilliant episodes instead.

 12. “The Good-Time News”